 Arzon tries to explain how the Darkling Lords are on their way and the danger the High-Flyers are in, but it falls on deaf ears.
 Trying to reason with Icara is pointless, although her insults are quite amusing, calling Arzon everything for a “groundling” to a “mud-crawler”.
-Unable to just fly off and leave without his staff, Arzon braces himself for what is to come.
+Not wanting to just fly off and leave without his staff, Arzon braces himself for what’s to come.
 At this point in the story though, despite the grandiose nature of the setting I can’t shake the feeling this is a retread of last month’s story somewhat.

 On a side note, in this issue letter answerer Decepticon Dreadwind tells a reader Action Force (G.I.
 Joe) will be returning soon, the first hint Visionaries would be coming to an abrupt end.
-Then the third of our little collection above opens with news of The Transformers Collected Comics 11Winter Special which was the first issue I ever got!
+Then in the third of these comics there’s news of The Transformers Collected Comics 11Winter Special which was the first issue I ever got!
 Bought for me by my mum as a surprise when I was off sick from school I was an instant fan (it was a Christmassy issue) and started collecting the comic from issue #192 all the way through to its conclusion with #332.